Optical disc packaging: Variations

 Some DualDiscs are packaged in jewel cases of a somewhat different design from the CD version; the inside edge is rounded instead of flat, and the physical position of the disc is moved slightly toward the spine to make room for a latch mechanism.
 The overall dimensions of a DualDisc case are roughly the same as a standard CD case.
 However, the hinge mechanism is smaller and cannot be dismantled as easily as on a standard jewel case.

 Smaller jewel cases are used for 8 cm CD and DVD media; similar cases without the hub are used for MiniDisc and (magnetic) Zip drive media.

 Additionally, larger jewel cases that were around the size of VHS keep cases were used for North American releases of games for the Sega CD, all North American releases of Sega Saturn games, and games released early in the original PlayStation's life cycle.
-Because the larger thickness of these cases put the CDs inside at greater risk of being accidentally knocked out of their hubs, large foam bricks were placed on top of the discs when packaged to hold them in place.
+Because the larger thickness of these cases puts the CDs inside at greater risk of being accidentally knocked out of their hubs, large foam bricks were placed on top of the discs when packaged to hold them in place.

+PAL-region releases of PlayStation games used a distinct range of jewel case formats that differed from those used in North America and Japan.
+The standard PAL jewel case measured 18 mm thick, thicker than the standard audio CD jewel case, and came with a black plastic disk tray with the PlayStation logo embossed on the front left side.
+This format was standardised by Sony for PAL territories from 1997 onward.
+Prior to standardisation, a small number of early PAL releases appeared in cardboard cases or in the Carthuplas Brilliant Maxibox, a shorter black-bordered case manufactured in Belgium.
+Throughout the lifespan of the PlayStation console, a family of multiway jewel cases, capable of holding two to five discs, was used for multi-disc releases.